avenix/WDK/README.md

 ## Tipps

-* The default data paths can be changed from the *Constants* class.
+* The default data paths can be changed in the *Constants* class.

  ## Troubleshooting